nickbrandt/GitLab/doc/user/snippets.md

 filename are added.

-When upgrading from an earlier version of GitLab to 13.0, existing snippets without a supported filename will be renamed to a compatible format.
-For example, if the snippet's filename is `http://a-weird-filename.me` it will be changed to `http-a-weird-filename-me` to be included in the snippet's repository.
-As snippets are stored by ID, changing their filenames will not break direct or embedded links to the snippet.
+When upgrading from an earlier version of GitLab to 13.0, existing snippets without a supported filename are renamed to a compatible format.
+For example, if the snippet's filename is `http://a-weird-filename.me` it is changed to `http-a-weird-filename-me` to be included in the snippet's repository.
+As snippets are stored by ID, changing their filenames breaks direct or embedded links to the snippet.

 ### Multiple files by Snippet